heutelbeck/sapl-demos/sapl-demo-permissionevaluator/README.md

 Obtaining a decision from SAPL Policies we need a `PolicyDecisionPoint`(`PDP`).
 A `PDP` as a `bean`  is  available as dependency for a Spring Boot Starter Project, configured in the submodule [sapl-spring-boot-starter](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-spring-boot-starter) from project <https://github.com/heutelbeck/sapl-policy-engine> .
-Remote or embedded `PDP` can be integrated into a Spring Boot Project with:
+Add a maven dependency to integrate remote or embedded `PDP` into a Spring Boot Project with:

 ```java
 <dependency>